 Although website speed has been used in ranking for some time, that signal was focused on desktop searches.
 Since July 2018, page speed has been an official ranking factor for mobile searches.

 So, if your web pages are loading too slow, you are unlikely to rank on the top (or 1st page) on Google search results, despite having quality content.
+Other things to consider are how user focused your website is.
+This slickplan blog will tell you a bit more about how wireframing can help keep you focused on this in the design stage.
 After all, the website speed directly affects user experience, which is a huge factor for better rankings on Google.
 Read why site speed and site design can affect your Google rankings.